lueezzzz/flyrank-assignments/README.md

 # CRUD with FastAPI

 ## What This Is
+This is a full-stack, containerized application designed to demonstrate a complete modern development workflow.
+It features a lightweight RESTful API backend built with Python and FastAPI, seamlessly connected to a frontend user interface powered by React and Vite (written in TypeScript).

-This is a lightweight RESTful API backend built with Python and FastAPI.
-It provides standard CRUD (Create, Read, Update, Delete) functionality to demonstrate how to handle API routing, data validation, and basic request handling within a modern Python application.
+The project provides standard CRUD (Create, Read, Update, Delete) functionality to showcase API routing, data validation, CORS configuration, and frontend state management.
+The entire application is orchestrated using Docker Compose, which provides a consistent, isolated development environment with instant hot-reloading for both the frontend and backend.

 ---